 LL.M. in Trial Advocacy

-Designed for the practicing attorney, the LL.M. in Trial Advocacy is the first program of its kind in the country.
-The year-long program integrates the development of theory and theme, develops confidence in presentation, extemporaneous speech and persuasion in the courtroom, and is an ideal fit for attorneys who aspire to perfect both litigation tactics and courtroom performance.
+Designed to accommodate practicing attorneys, the LL.M. in Trial Advocacy was the first program of its kind in the country.
+The year-long program integrates the development of theory and theme; develops confidence in presentation, extemporaneous speech, and persuasion in the courtroom; and is an ideal fit for both new graduates and experienced attorneys who aspire to perfect both their litigation tactics and courtroom performance.